kunzaatko/LuaSnip/DOC.md

     grasp, but also limiting)
   - `key_indexer`: the key of the node, if it is present.
-This will come in handy if the node that is being referred to is not in the same snippet/snippetNode as the one the node reference is passed to
+This will come in handy if the node that is being referred to is not in the same snippet/snippetNode as the one the node reference is passed to.
+    Also, it is the proper way to refer to a non-interactive node (a functionNode, for example)
   - `absolute_indexer`: the absolute position of the node.
 Just like `key_indexer`, it allows addressing non-sibling nodes, but is a bit more awkward to handle since a path from root to node has to be determined,